mmarchini-oss/node-observe/README.md

 Each command might also have their own options.
-For example, `heap-profile` accepts a `-d <duration>` option to determine for how long the profiler should run. `npx @mmarchini/observe command -h` will show all available options for the command.
+For example, `heap-profile` accepts a `-d <duration>` option to determine for how long the profiler should run. `npx -q @mmarchini/observe command -h` will show all available options for the command.